 Responsibility for risk management ultimately rests with the Board.
-While the Company has not appointed a Chief Risk Officer, the Board under the oversight of the Risk Management Key Function Holder has day-to-day responsibility for the risk function including risk identification, assessment, monitoring and reporting.
+Whilst the Company has not appointed a Chief Risk Officer, the Board under the oversight of the Risk Management Key Function Holder/Head of Risk Management as required under the Financial Services (Insurance Companies) Regulations 2020 has day-to-day responsibility for the risk function including risk identification, assessment, monitoring and reporting.